American Express (NYSE:AXP) Releases FY 2022 Earnings Guidance

 American Express (NYSE:AXP) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $9.250-$9.650 for the period, compared to the Thomson Reuters consensus estimate of $9.670.
 The company issued revenue guidance of $50.01 billion-$50.86 billion, compared to the consensus revenue estimate of $47.80 billion.

-A number of brokerages recently issued reports on AXP.
-Morgan Stanley raised their price target on American Express from $211.00 to $218.00 and gave the stock an overweight rating in a research note on Tuesday, February 1st.
-Credit Suisse Group boosted their target price on American Express from $163.00 to $170.00 and gave the stock an underperform rating in a research note on Wednesday, January 26th.
-Oppenheimer dropped their target price on American Express from $206.00 to $200.00 and set an outperform rating on the stock in a research note on Wednesday, January 26th.
-Bank of America upgraded American Express from a neutral rating to a buy rating and set a $204.00 target price on the stock in a research note on Wednesday, January 26th.
-Finally, BMO Capital Markets boosted their target price on American Express from $152.00 to $155.00 and gave the stock a market perform rating in a research note on Wednesday, January 26th.
-Two analysts have rated the stock with a sell rating, ten have given a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Hold and an average price target of $188.44.
+Several equities research analysts recently issued reports on the company.
+Barclays boosted their price objective on American Express from $182.00 to $190.00 and gave the company an equal weight rating in a report on Wednesday, January 26th.
+Morgan Stanley boosted their price objective on American Express from $211.00 to $218.00 and gave the company an overweight rating in a report on Tuesday, February 1st.
+Daiwa Capital Markets upgraded American Express from a neutral rating to a buy rating and boosted their price objective for the company from $190.00 to $215.00 in a report on Thursday, February 10th.
+Oppenheimer lowered their target price on American Express from $206.00 to $200.00 and set an outperform rating for the company in a research note on Wednesday, January 26th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on American Express from $200.00 to $210.00 and gave the stock a buy rating in a research note on Wednesday, January 26th.
+Two research analysts have rated the stock with a sell rating, ten have given a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Hold and an average target price of $188.44.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, February 10th.
-Shareholders of record on Friday, January 7th will be issued a dividend of $0.43 per share.
-The ex-dividend date of this dividend is Thursday, January 6th.
-This represents a $1.72 annualized dividend and a yield of 0.87%.
-American Express’s dividend payout ratio (DPR) is 17.22%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, February 10th.
+Stockholders of record on Friday, January 7th were issued a $0.43 dividend.
+This represents a $1.72 annualized dividend and a dividend yield of 0.87%.
+The ex-dividend date was Thursday, January 6th.
+American Express’s payout ratio is currently 17.22%.

-In other American Express news, insider Anna Marrs sold 26,094 shares of the company’s stock in a transaction that occurred on Wednesday, November 24th.
+In other news, insider Anna Marrs sold 26,094 shares of the stock in a transaction that occurred on Wednesday, November 24th.
 The stock was sold at an average price of $171.22, for a total transaction of $4,467,814.68.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Laureen Seeger sold 30,808 shares of the company’s stock in a transaction that occurred on Monday, January 31st.
-The shares were sold at an average price of $175.57, for a total value of $5,408,960.56.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP Quinn Jessica Lieberman sold 1,804 shares of the company’s stock in a transaction that occurred on Monday, February 14th.
+The stock was sold at an average price of $191.42, for a total value of $345,321.68.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 464,467 shares of company stock valued at $85,217,026.
-Insiders own 0.20% of the company’s stock.
+Insiders sold a total of 466,271 shares of company stock valued at $85,562,348 over the last three months.
+Company insiders own 0.20% of the company’s stock.

-An institutional investor recently raised its position in American Express stock.
-Morgan Stanley raised its stake in shares of American Express (NYSE:AXP) by 6.7% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 9,916,986 shares of the payment services company’s stock after buying an additional 622,891 shares during the quarter.
-Morgan Stanley owned about 1.25% of American Express worth $1,638,584,000 at the end of the most recent reporting period.
-Institutional investors own 84.60% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Morgan Stanley grew its holdings in shares of American Express by 6.7% in the 2nd quarter.
+Morgan Stanley now owns 9,916,986 shares of the payment services company’s stock worth $1,638,584,000 after acquiring an additional 622,891 shares during the period.
+Bank Julius Baer & Co.
+Ltd Zurich grew its holdings in American Express by 41.9% during the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 19,794 shares of the payment services company’s stock valued at $3,238,000 after buying an additional 5,844 shares during the last quarter.
+Integrated Wealth Concepts LLC grew its holdings in American Express by 23.5% during the 4th quarter.
+Integrated Wealth Concepts LLC now owns 15,218 shares of the payment services company’s stock valued at $2,490,000 after buying an additional 2,900 shares during the last quarter.
+Vectors Research Management LLC grew its holdings in American Express by 1.7% during the 4th quarter.
+Vectors Research Management LLC now owns 5,873 shares of the payment services company’s stock valued at $961,000 after buying an additional 100 shares during the last quarter.
+Finally, Chicago Partners Investment Group LLC grew its holdings in American Express by 6.1% during the 4th quarter.
+Chicago Partners Investment Group LLC now owns 2,917 shares of the payment services company’s stock valued at $561,000 after buying an additional 167 shares during the last quarter.
+Institutional investors and hedge funds own 84.60% of the company’s stock.

 American Express Co engages in the provision of charge and credit card products and travel-related services.
 It operates through the following segments: Global Consumer Services Group, Global Commercial Services, Global Merchant and Network Services, and Corporate and Other.
 The Global Consumer Services Group segment issues a wide range of proprietary consumer cards globally.